mchlol/todo/README.md

 ```
 *Note the value is created as a string e.g. "1" so we use loose equality here.*

-So we have stored priority levels as numerical values, used those values in a funciton to sort the tasks by priority, and finally we call that function when we copy the tasks array to local storage.
+So we have stored priority levels as numerical values, used those values in a function to sort the tasks by priority, and finally we call that function when we copy the tasks array to local storage.
 The display function calls the local storage values, so we can retain the original tasks (the local variable in index.js) and only display the sorted array from local storage.

 Next - when we edit the priority on a task - eg. from low to high - the tasks should change order without having to refresh the page.
 Fix - change the local variable tasks to call from local storage tasks instead: